Happy #MeatlessMonday everyone!

 - Learn what a serving of vegetables is: A serving of veggies is either 1 cup of raw vegetables or ½ cup cooked.
 Figure out how many servings you eat in a day, and strive to double it.
 This is your first step towards a healthier you.
 I love potatoes, but do me a favour and don’t count them in this list as they are nutritionally more similar to a grain than a vegetable ( I’m thinking more leafy greens, tomatoes, bell peppers, broccoli etc).

-- Try fortified soy or almond milk instead of cow’s milk: I’m not necessarily anti-dairy, but this is an easy way to incorporate more plant-based foods into your diet whether you are just making a recipe or enjoying the milk as is.
+- Try fortified soy milk instead of cow’s milk: I’m not necessarily anti-dairy, but this is an easy way to incorporate more plant-based foods into your diet whether you are just making a recipe or enjoying the milk as is.

 - Try making a tofu scramble instead of scrambled eggs: I promise you will never look at tofu the same way again.
 Recipe link here.
 Guess what? you could even make a tofu steak.

 - Understand that lentils & chickpeas are meat alternatives: Many people I encounter tend to think of lentils and chickpeas are some sort of grain.
 You need to understand that these foods are packed with protein and intended to be used as a replacement for meat at meal time, not necessarily as a compliment to it.